When he had seen the vision, immediately we sought to go into Macedonia, concluding that God had called us to preach the gospel to them.

 They said, “Believe in the Lord Jesus, and you will be saved, you and your household.”

 (a) Believe.
 Like Jesus before them, the apostles preached for a verdict (Mark 1:15).
 Believing the good news about Jesus is both the work of God and his command (John 6:29, 1 John 3:23).
+The chief takeaway of the new covenant is to believe in the Lord Jesus Christ (see entry for John 3:16).

 All of God’s blessings, including forgiveness, salvation, righteousness and sanctification, come to us freely by grace and are received by faith.
 Faith does not compel God to forgive us or sanctify us.
 But faith is the conduit through which grace flows.
 See entry for Eph.
 2:8.